-This vehicle will "bottom-out" and usually stop if either the front or rear wheels are driven over a drop-off.
-If the drop is sharp or deep, the vehicle will nose dive and tipover.
+An ATV will "bottom-out" and usually stop if either the front or rear wheels are driven over a drop-off.
+If the drop is sharp or deep, the vehicle will nose dive and tip-over.

 Avoid negotiating drop-offs.
 Reverse and select an alternate route.